- This system can be used for filtering, finishing and bottling, and makes the transition between these steps seamless.

 - Set the Steam Tray on a sturdy, level surface so that the side with the notched edge is facing you.
 Then place the main pan on top of the Steam Tray so that the draw-off valve is resting in the notch on the steam tray.
 If you have not done so already, fill the main pan with syrup, filtering if necessary.

 - Plug in the electric element.
 Allow time for the steam from the Steam Tray to heat your syrup to your desired temperature.
 Monitor your syrup’s temperature using the thermometer on the front of the main pan.
 Note that you should NOT see any significant amount steam escaping from the Steam Tray.
 If you do, make sure the main pan is sitting on the Steam Tray properly.
-If a very small amount of steam is still escaping, you may need to add water to the Steam Tray after a period of time.
+If a very small amount of steam is still escaping, you may need to add water to the Steam Tray via the side funnel.
 NEVER heat the Steam Tray when there isn’t water in it as this could cause the Steam Tray to warp and will cause damage to the element.

 NEVER heat a pan that doesn’t have any liquid in it as this can cause warping.
 Never place your face or other body parts in steam.
 Remember that equipment and syrup will get HOT.
 Wear protective gloves, goggles, etc to prevent burns.

 - Our high-end Tomlinson Valve is now the standard valve for this unit.